Mandalay International Airport: History

-The Mandalay International Airport project was first conceived by the Burmese military government in the mid-1990s as a way to increase overall levels of foreign investment and tourism in Myanmar.
+The Mandalay International Airport project was first conceived by the Burmese military government in the mid-1990s as a way to increase foreign investment and tourism in Myanmar.
 With Yangon boasting the only other international airport in the whole country, the new Mandalay airport was regarded as crucial in achieving a planned 10% annual passenger growth.
 The hope was for Mandalay to become a hub for flights to other major Asian cities, in particular Beijing, Hanoi, Bangkok, Kolkata, and Dhaka.

 On 16 November 2014, a consortium of Mitsubishi Group and an affiliate from Japan Airlines signed a concession agreement with the Myanmar government to operate the airport for 30 years.
 The joint firm undertook the operation, rehabilitation, and maintenance of airport facilities, including terminal buildings and the airport's sole runway, excluding air traffic control, with operations having begun around March 2015.
 The agreement's main focus is to generate further expansion of domestic and international flights to Mandalay and to increase passenger traffic through the airport.

+The airport sustained damage during the 2025 Sagaing earthquake.

 Airlines and destinations

-According to the official website, after the COVID-19 pandemic and the 2021 Myanmar coup d'état, the only international airlines operating from Mandalay are Myanmar Airways International, operating flights to Suvarnabhumi Airport and Thai AirAsia, operating flights to Don Mueang International Airport.
-Domestic airlines such as Myanmar National Airlines, Air KBZ, and Air Thanlwin are still operating domestic flights.

 Airport facilities

 Opened on 17 September 2000, the terminal building can handle 1,000 passenger arrivals and 1,000 passenger departures per hour.
 The capacity of the airport is estimated to be 3 million passengers per annum, with an expansion capacity of more than 15 million.
 The site occupies a total area of 10,123 hectares and is located in central Myanmar about 35 km south of Mandalay near the town of Tada-U. The journey from the airport to the city center of Mandalay takes approximately an hour by car.

 The concrete runway at Mandalay Airport is 4267 m long and 61 m wide, and long enough for any size of commercial aircraft to land.
 The car park accommodates 700 vehicles.

 The terminal is fitted with air conditioning, fire protection and emergency power generating systems.
 It is also equipped with six passenger lifts, one freight lift, three escalators, and a baggage handling system.
-Three out of the six-passenger boarding bridges can handle modern Boeing 747-8I aircraft.
-There is sufficient space for ten aircraft to anchor, and at a rate of 8 minutes per plane, aircraft of any size and make can touch down or take off to any destination abroad.
+Three out of the six-passenger boarding bridges can handle modern Boeing 747-8i aircraft.
+There is sufficient space for ten aircraft to anchor, and at a rate of eight minutes per plane, aircraft of any size and make can touch down or take off to any destination abroad.
 MAGS (Mandalay Airport Ground Services) provides both passenger and cargo aircraft ground services.

 Systems incorporated into the airport include VHF and HF SSB transmitters and receivers, a voice communication control system, an automatic terminal information system (ATIS), and an aeronautical fixed telecommunications network.
 The air traffic control tower is equipped with a variety of radar and navigation systems.